 We’ve listed some common tree heights with their average prices to remove:

 - Small, 30 feet or shorter ($300–$500): Fruit trees, hawthorns, silver birches, etc.

 - Medium, 30–60 feet ($600–$1,000): Maple, elm, etc.

 - Large, 60–80 feet ($1,500–$3,000): Mature oaks, evergreens, etc.

 Type of Tree

-- A mature oak tree is 60–80 feet tall and will usually cost $700 to $1,300 to remove.
+- Oak: A mature oak tree is 60–80 feet tall and costs around $700–$1,300 to remove.

-- Poplar trees, at heights of 90–115 feet and with extensive root systems, are some of the most expensive trees to remove, costing about $1,500 to $2,000.
+- Poplar: Poplar trees grow 90–115 feet and have extensive root systems.
+They’re some of the most expensive trees to remove, costing about $1,500–$2,000.

 Health or Condition of the Tree